College Gardens 1

 No analysis available

-I looked for hotel-pool terminology like hotel rental pool, managed by hotel, or brand-specific pool programs.
-No such references appeared in the remarks, and with STR not evidenced as allowed, this is false.
+I looked for hotel-pool terminology like hotel rental pool, managed by hotel, or brand-specific rental programs, but found none.
+Since there is no evidence that STR is allowed here, hotel-pool participation is marked false.

 No analysis available